The Mary Tyler Moore Show opening sequence: Theme song

 The theme song, "Love Is All Around", was written and performed by Sonny Curtis, but is often mistakenly attributed to Paul Williams; Pat Williams wrote the show's music.
 The first season's lyrics are words of encouragement directed to the character, referring to the end of a previous relationship and making a fresh start, beginning with "How will you make it on your own?" and concluding with "You might just make it after all."
 The more familiar version of the song used in seasons 2–7 changed the lyrics to affirm her optimistic character, beginning with the iconic line "Who can turn the world on with her smile?" and concluding with a more definitive "You're gonna make it after all."
 An instrumental version of the tune was used for the show's closing credits featuring a saxophone on lead in Season 1; a new version of the closing was usually recorded each season, sometimes with only minor changes.
 A different instrumental version of the song was later used for the opening of Moore's 1979 variety series, The Mary Tyler Moore Hour.

 Sonny Curtis recorded two full-length versions of the song, both with significantly different arrangements from the TV versions.
 The first was released as a single on Ovation Records in 1970, while the second was included on Curtis' Elektra Records album of the same name in 1980.
 The latter recording, which featured a country arrangement, reached No. 29 on the Billboard Hot Country Singles chart.

-The song has been covered by artists such as Ray Conniff, Joan Jett & The Blackhearts, Christie Front Drive, Sammy Davis Jr., and Twin Cities-based Hüsker Dü (the latter also reproduced several scenes of the opening on location for their music video).
+The song has been covered by artists such as Ray Conniff, Joan Jett and the Blackhearts, Christie Front Drive, Sammy Davis Jr., and Twin Cities-based Hüsker Dü (the latter also reproduced several scenes of the opening on location for their music video).
 It was sampled in the Urge Overkill song Night and Grey.
 The song was also featured in a long-running commercial for Chase bank in the mid-2000s, and was sung in the TV series 7th Heaven in the episode "In Praise of Women" during the birth of the Camden twins.
 A dance version was featured in the 1995 Isaac Mizrahi documentary Unzipped.
 The 2000 TV movie Mary and Rhoda started with the original version of the song and then switched to the Joan Jett cover.

 During the ending scene of the 2016 film Christine, about a TV reporter/newscaster, the song is heard playing on the TV, and sung along to by one of the characters.